Estimated reading time: 3 minutes

 Sometimes the challenging times in life gives you clarity and understanding of what is most important.
 We all live busy lives, and sometimes we need a little time out to slow down.

 Amongst all the chaos is a strong message of unity even through social distancing.
 It has been emotionally moving and uplifting seeing the online community support, love and all the good there is in people.

 If you are finding the news on tv or social media overwhelming, please turn it off or come away from your phone.
-Go at your own pace and take care of yourself as mental health and wellbeing are a priority at this unprecedented time.
+Go at your own pace and take care of yourself as mental health and wellbeing are a priority during this challenging time.